st4inl3s5/kizagan/README.md

 # Usage :

-Go to kizaganEN.py 214.line and change the ip according to yourself.(You can change the port if you want.)Then convert this file to exe and send to a victim.Wait for the victim opens the backdoor.
+Open the kizaganEN.py with text editor and change the ip and port according to yourself.

 ![kizagan1](https://user-images.githubusercontent.com/68844502/177311519-5368fd34-4f8d-41cc-8582-81162d87329f.PNG)